apache/jackrabbit-oak/oak-doc/src/site/markdown/differences_permission.md

   backwards compatibility but this flag is currently not enabled by default.
 Please let us know if you suspect this causes wrong behavior in your application.

+* 'JackrabbitNode#rename': Due to the nature of the diff mechanism in oak it is not possible to distinguish between rename and a move-call with subsequent reordering.
+Consequently the permission evaluation will no longer apply the special handling for the renaming as it was present in Jackrabbit 2.x (renaming just required the ability to modify the child collection of the parent node).

 * By default user management operations require the specific user mgt related permission that has been introduced with OAK-1.0.
 This behavior can be turned off by setting the corresponding configuration flag.